pixelpusher/Button/readme.md

 ## Installing

-To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder Button.
+To download. click the "Download Zip" button in the top right corner, rename the uncompressed folder Button.

-Place the Buttons library folder your <arduinosketchfolder>/libraries/ folder.
+Place the Buttons library folder your arduinosketchfolder/libraries/ folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.

-Or - even better! - navigate to your <arduinosketchfolder>/libraries/ folder and clone the repro using git.
+Or - even better! - navigate to your arduinosketchfolder/libraries/ folder and clone the repro using git.